Value vs Growth: 2022 in Review, Top Stocks & ETFs

 Performance of Value vs Growth Stocks

 Investors are curious about which strategy generates more returns.
 The two strategies historically have had their fair share of ups and downs.
 As indicated by the returns table below, growth has handily outperformed value over most of the last fifteen years.
-However, Value has had its share of golden years as well, and even carries about a 1% edge over Growth since inception of the iShares Russell 1000 ETFs that represent Value and Growth.
+However, the two equity style categories are nearly split when compared head-to-head since inception.

 Market cyclicality is an important factor to consider when comparing value vs. growth performance.